syvsto/booster2024_wasm_components/task3.md

 }
 ```

-We have implemented most of the required functionality, but we're missing the connection to the clustering algorithm.
+We have implemented most of the required functionality and have implemented the WIT file required (take a peek if you're struggling with task 03.1!), but we're missing the connection to the clustering algorithm.

-1. Modify `clustering.wit` so you can call the clustering algorithm of the Rust component.

-2. Update `app.py` to support the clustering algorithm as well.
-Hint: We have already defined a function called `run_cluster` that takes the bytes of the request body and parses it as JSON.
+1. Update `app.py` to support the clustering algorithm.
+We have already defined a function called `run_cluster` that takes the bytes of the request body and parses it as JSON.
 This is a good place to perform the clustering algorithm.

 Hint: The Python syntax for getting an element from a dictionary is `dictionary['key']`.

+Hint 2: Remember to update the imports so you can use the imported clustering interface within the implementation!

-3. Build the component.
+2. Build the component.

 ## 03.3 Composition